Workiva/wGulp/README.md

     exclude - [optional] Array of module names to exclude from the bundle external - [optional - applies to browserify only] Array of module names to externalize add_to_config - [optional - applies to jspm only] true or false.
-Writes bundle information to config.js, defaults to true
+Writes bundle information to config.js, defaults to true sfx - [optional - applies to jspm only] If true, create a [self-executing bundle](https://github.com/jspm/jspm-cli#4-creating-a-self-executing-bundle)

 ### Centralized APIs with TypeScript Definition Files